Oklahoma Paycheck Calculator 2025

 Oklahoma State Income Tax Brackets (2025 - Single Filers)

-Note: Brackets for Married Filing Jointly and Head of Household are typically adjusted (e.g., doubled for MFJ compared to Single for income thresholds).
-This calculator uses specific projected brackets for each filing status based on common Oklahoma patterns.
+Note: Brackets for Married Filing Jointly and Head of Household are typically adjusted.
+This calculator uses projected brackets for each filing status based on common Oklahoma patterns.

 FICA Taxes (2025)